nihilismus/sbo_tools/README.md

 # Notes

-* sbo_tools is not part of The SlackBuilds.org project.
+* sbo_tools is not part of The SlackBuilds.org (SBo) project.
+* sbo_tools is not for an specific Slackware Linux version but its daily use it is for the Slackware Linux version you have installed so there is no way to access a different SBo repository version.
+* From the previous note, sbo_tools depends on the content of `/etc/slackware-version` to work without the need for a configuration file/option.

 # Tools